Skip to content

 Copy Dataset

 To copy a dataset, navigate to the dataset you would like to copy.
-On the dataset card, select the "Copy Dataset" from the dataset options as shown below.
+On the dataset card, select "Copy Dataset" from the dataset options as shown below.

 Copy Dataset